port-labs/port-docs/docs/technical-reference/integrations/github.md

 ### Triggers

-- Merging a branch to the `main` (default) branch will trigger the app to look for the input type.
+- Merging a branch to the `main` (default) branch will trigger the app look for the input type.

 ### Permissions